-Usually, the courts will call out the names of people without attorneys, setting aside the defense attorneys’ cases for last.
+Usually, the courts will call out the names of people without attorney, setting aside the defense attorney’ cases for last.
 It is always important to sit in the courtroom and listen for your name unless your DUI attorney counsels otherwise.

 Negotiating Before a DUI Trial

-When the court begins the docket, the Commonwealth attorneys will often have time to talk to police officers, witnesses, and defense attorneys.
+When the court begins the docket, the Commonwealth attorney will often have time to talk to police officers, witnesses, and defense attorney.
 Within the first 45 minutes or so, the defense attorney will often have an opportunity to talk to the prosecutor.